Mathematics (MATH)

 MATH 302.
 Differential Equations.
 4.

 Introduction to ordinary differential equations, elementary techniques of solution, theory of existence and uniqueness.
-Other topics may include systems of ordinary differential equations using matrix techniques, introduction to partial differential equations, Fourier and Laplace transforms and application to solutions.
-Prerequisite: MATH 222 Calculus II: AP Calc BC or permission of instructor.
+Other topics may include systems of ordinary differential equations using matrix techniques, introduction to partial differential equations, Fourier and Laplace transforms, and application to solutions.
+Prerequisite: MATH 222 Calculus II, AP Calculus BC, or permission of instructor.
 Offered in 14-week semesters.

 MATH 310.
 Probability and Statistics.
 4.

 Introduction to systems of linear equations, matrices, linear spaces and linear transformations, including applications of these concepts to other areas of mathematics and to other fields.
-Prerequisite: MATH 225 Calculus III MATH 220 Calculus I. Offered in 14-week semesters.
+Prerequisite: MATH 220 Calculus I. Offered in 14-week semesters.

 MATH 328.
 Analytics for Business and Government (ACCT 328 or ECON 328).
 4.